Understanding SEO copy

 CTA – copy, ideally in a clickable button, that directs your users what to do/where to go next.

 Keyword – word/s a user types into a search engine; a word or phrase that describes the content of a web page.
-Also called search term, keyword phrase.
+Also called search term or keyword phrase.

 Meta description – a short description of a web page’s content shown in search engine results and social media shares.
 Not strictly SEO but it impacts click-through rate which effects your ranking.
 Best practice includes your keywords with a simplified, engaging message of the page's content in under 150 characters.